Professional Development for Artists

 Offering expert art advisory services to private, corporate and public clients internationally.
 Experience in sourcing, negotiating, purchasing, inventorying and appraising artworks; developing collection and archival management schemes; guiding and informing clients about artists and artworks.

-Offering a broad range of writing and editorial services including exhibition catalogues, monographic essays, interviews, surveys, reviews, biographical, promotional and educational material, copy and content editing.
+Offering a broad range of writing and editorial services including book dummies, exhibition catalogues, monographic essays, interviews, surveys, reviews, biographical, promotional and educational material, copy and content editing.

 Clients comprise artists/photographers, galleries, public and private institutions, archives, auction houses, publishing houses, newspapers, magazines and journals.
 Selected institutional and commercial clients include The Third Line, Meem, Danziger, Sharjah Art Museum, Noor Ali Rashid Archive, Taymour Grahne, Tashkeel, Stux, Houston Center for Photography, Routledge, Kehrer Verlag, Fresco Books, Canvas, Revista Carbonos, Tribe, Art Dubai, and Contemporary Practices.